aws-neuron/aws-neuron-sdk/general/nki/nki_perf_guide.rst

 In this document, we describe a recipe to find performance bottlenecks of NKI kernels and apply common software optimizations to address such bottlenecks.
 During this process, we will showcase how to leverage :doc:`neuron-profile <neuron_profile_for_nki>`, a GUI-based performance profiler designed for NeuronDevices, to guide your performance optimization efforts.
-Before proceeding with this document, please make sure to read through :doc:`Trainium/Inferentia2 Architecture Guide <trainium_inferentia2_arch>` to familiarize yourself with Neuron hardware architecture.
+Before proceeding with this document, make sure to read through :doc:`NeuronDevice Architecture Guide <nki_arch_guides>` to familiarize yourself with Neuron hardware architecture.

 Ideally, performance optimization efforts would end with one of two possible outcomes: the execution of a NKI kernel is